Putting a face on EITC

-Pitch your story in person, either face-to-face or by phone.
+Pitch your story either face-to-face or by phone.
 Reserve e-mail for nailing down the details later.
 Tell your contact why this story is important and how it can help others in your community.
 Describe what you can do to help pull the story together.
 Ask for the coverage.

 If you don't succeed with your first contact, go to the next media outlet on your list and try again.